facebookincubator/memscout/README.md

 uploaded, MemScout will populate the appropriate sections of the UI with data and graphs extracted from the dump file.

-### Testing with provided example
+## Testing with provided example
 A sample jemalloc profile dump file is included in the root directory (`example_heap_profile.txt`).
 In order to understand the metrics being displayed in the charts, we recommend that the user upload this file and walk though the different segments of the UI.

-##Contributing
+## Contributing

 We welcome contributions!
-See [CONTRIBUTING](https://github.com/facebookincubator/memscout/blob/master/CONTRIBUTING.md) for details on how to get started, and our [code of conduct](https://github.com/facebookincubator/memscout/blob/master/CODE_OF_CONDUCT.md).
+See [CONTRIBUTING](https://github.com/facebookincubator/memscout/blob/master/CONTRIBUTING.md) for details on how to get started, and our [code of conduct](https://github.com/facebookincubator/memscout/blob/master/CODE_OF_CONDUCT.md.

 ## License
 MemScout uses the MIT License, as found in the [LICENSE](https://github.com/facebookincubator/memscout/blob/master/LICENSE) file.